--Explain one of the major themes found in Demaray’s comparison among bullies, bully/victims, and bullies?
+-Name one of the major themes found in the comparison among bullies, bully/victims, and bullies.

--Explain one difference that Cole identified between self-identified and peer-nominated bullies.
+-Name one difference between self-identified and peer-nominated bullies.

--Explain the three reasons why adults need to be especially alert for signs of victimization in students with LD, according to Mishna.
+-Name the three reasons why adults need to be especially alert for signs of victimization in students with LD.

--Explain why may it be unsafe to conclude that aggressive children affiliate only with other aggressive children, according to Farmer’s study.
+-Explain why may it be unsafe to conclude that aggressive children affiliate only with other aggressive children.